ros2-gbp/rviz_visual_tools-release/README.md

 Use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/) to run the small amount of available tests:

     catkin run_tests --no-deps --this -i

+## Docker Image

+[Dockerhub](https://hub.docker.com/r/davetcoleman/rviz_visual_tools/builds/) automatically creates a Docker for this repo.
+To run with GUI:

+    # This is not the safest way however, as you then compromise the access control to X server on your host
+    xhost +local:root # for the lazy and reckless docker run -it --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" davetcoleman/rviz_visual_tools:kinetic
+    export containerId=$(docker ps -l -q)
+    # Close security hole:
+    xhost -local:root

+(Optional) To build the docker image locally for this repo, run in base of package:

+    docker build -t davetcoleman/rviz_visual_tools:kinetic .

 ## Contribute